NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 ## Find in note

 Previously, if you wanted to find some text inside a note file, you would need to go to edit mode first.
 With this release, this functionality is available even in preview mode.
-Press `Cmd+F` (`Ctrl+F` on Windows) or go to _... -> Find_ to display a Find panel with familiar functionality.
+Press `Cmd+F` (`Ctrl+F` on Windows) or go to _... -> Find_ menu to display a Find panel with familiar functionality.

 ## Filters (Kanban boards)
+When you have a lot of cards on your Kanban board, it could be problematic to find the right one.
+Sometimes, you want to see all overdue cards, all completed ones, or those with a particular tag.
+We have a good solution for you: press `Cmd+F` (`Ctrl+F` on Windows) or go to _... -> Filter_ menu to see a Filter panel.

 ### Query filters
 - `title` - matches for a specified text inside of a card's title.